thenniges/blacktop/README.md

 standards: contains the coding standards that should be followed for this project

-src: contains the source code for this project
+src: contains the source code and appropriate tests for this project

-test: contains the system tests for this project

-build:

-lib: contains local copies of libraries that this project uses

 doc: contains the documentation for this project